 Exciting UK Lotto Changes Announced From November 2018

-The National Lottery have announced exciting new changes to Lotto and EuroMillions, as well as the introduction of a brand new annuity game.
+The National Lottery have announced exciting new changes to Lotto and EuroMillions, as well as the introduction of a brand new annuity game called Set For Life.
 The Lotto updates are set to be introduced later this year, with tickets expected to go on sale on Sunday 18th November ahead of the first draw with the new alterations on Wednesday 21st November.
 Find out more about the changes below, and what you can look forward to as a dedicated Lotto player.

 The changes have been introduced following correspondence and research between The National Lottery and its customers, players and retailers.
 They say they have listened to feedback about what players are wanting, resulting in games with bigger prizes and jackpots that are won more often.
 The changes are also expected to raise more money for the Good Causes fund.